Vanillas-Development-Team/Server-Resources/Rules.md

 ### 1: Advertising is not allowed.
 Advertising is considered drawing attention to a product, server, event (isn't limited to products, servers or events) for your own benefit.
 This includes more than just sending a link to another Discord server.
 Asking people to DM you to enter a giveaway, win prizes and more.
 This also include advertising social media.
 DM advertising is also not allowed.

-### 2: Swearing is not allowed unless you use #⁠epic-chat.
+### 2: Swearing in a way that would offend someone is not allowed.
 This includes file names, audio and visuals in videos, images, spoilers and more.
+While you may be allowed to swear, you are not allowed to insult someone or swear in a way that would offend someone.
 Usage of racial slurs is not allowed anywhere in the server and will result in an instant ban.
-You are still not allowed to use racial slurs at #epic-chat.

 ### 3: Don't misuse channels.
 Use every channel for their own purpose.
 The purpose of the channel is usually available in the channel description and in the pinned messages.